VirgilSecurity/virgil-sdk-net/README.md

 ## Initialization

-Be sure that you have already registered at the [Dev Portal](https://developer.virgilsecurity.com/account/signin) and created an application because you need the __app id__, the __private key__, and the __password__ to initialize SDK.
-After this, you create an __Access Token__ for your application to authenticate requests from your clients.
+Be sure that you have already registered at the [Dev Portal](https://developer.virgilsecurity.com/account/signin) and created an application.
+As result, you get application credentials (the __app id__, the __private key__, and the __password__) to initialize SDK at Server Side.
+Also, after application was registered, you have to create an __Access Token__ for your clients to initialize SDK at Client Side and further authenticate their requests.

 To find the code for initializing Virgil SDK, choose the option:
 1. [Initialize SDK for Client](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4-docs-review/documentation/guides/configuration/client.md#-initialize-sdk)
 2. [Initialize SDK for Client (PFS)](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4-docs-review/documentation/guides/configuration/client-pfs.md#-initialize-sdk)
 3. [Initialize SDK for Server](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4-docs-review/documentation/guides/configuration/server.md#-initialize-sdk)

-To initialize the SDK on the client side, use the __Access Token__ you created.
+To initialize the SDK at Client or Server Side, use the __Access Token__ you created.

-On the page below you can find the list of our guides and use cases with Virgil SDK.
+On the page below you can find the list of our guides and use cases where you can see appliance of Virgil SDK NET.

 ## Documentation